Origins of ASC 842

-Nearly 10 years in the making, Accounting Standard Codification Topic 842, ASC 842 or ASU 2016-02, is the new leasing standard to replace the U.S. Generally Accepted Accounting Principles (GAAP) ASC 840—a nearly 40 year old standard.
-Created by the Financial Accounting Standards Board (FASB), the purpose of the new lease accounting standard is to require organizations that lease assets to disclose the assets and liabilities of their leases on the balance sheet where as the former lease accounting standard (ASC 840) reported operating leases in the footnotes of financial statements.
+Accounting Standard Codification Topic 842, ASC 842 or ASU 2016-02, is the new leasing standard to replace the U.S. Generally Accepted Accounting Principles (GAAP) ASC 840. a nearly 40 year old standard.
+Created by the Financial Accounting Standards Board (FASB), the purpose of the new lease accounting standard is to require organizations that lease assets to disclose the assets and liabilities of their leases on the balance sheet.
+The former lease accounting standard (ASC 840) instead reported operating leases in the footnotes of financial statements.

-The new leasing standard ASC 842 addresses an issue found in previous reporting methods regarding these leased assets.
-Much the same as its predecessor, ASC 840, ASC 842 still classifies lease management in two groups: operating leases and finance (capital) leases, and leases lasting more than 12 months must be reported on the balance sheet.
+The new leasing standard ASC 842 specifically addresses an issue found in previous reporting methods regarding these leased assets.
+Much the same as its predecessor, ASC 840, ASC 842 still classifies lease management in two groups.
+The first group includes operating leases and finance (capital) leases.
+The second group includes leases lasting more than 12 months must be reported on the balance sheet.
 However, the ASC 842 standard also requires more robust qualitative and quantitative disclosures.

-The new standard closes what many considered to be a major accounting loophole in off-balance sheet operating leases.
-It is said there is approximately $2 trillion in lease liability expected to be added to S&P 500 balance sheets once fully implemented.
+The new standard therefore closes what many considered to be a major accounting loophole in off-balance sheet operating leases.
+There is approximately $2 trillion in lease liability expected to be added to S&P 500 balance sheets once fully implemented.

-ASC 842 replaced ASC 840 after December 15, 2018 for fiscal years and interim periods within those fiscal years for public companies and will go in effect for private companies after December 15, 2019 for fiscal years and interim periods within those fiscal years.
+ASC 842 replaced ASC 840 after December 15, 2018 for fiscal years and interim periods within those fiscal years for public companies and went into effect for private companies after December 15, 2019 for fiscal years and interim periods within those fiscal years.